-Level IV Level III Level II Level I In addition to meeting the Level III is the expected level requirements for Level III of performance.
-The teacher continually The teacher consistently The teacher inconsistently The teacher does not use facilitates students' promotes student learning uses-research-based research-based engagement in by using research-based instructional strategies. instructional strategies, nor metacognitive learning, instructional strategies The strategies used are are the instructional higher-order thinking relevant to the content to sometimes not appropriate strategies relevant to the skills, and application of engage students in active for the content area or for content area.
-The learning in current and learning, and to facilitate engaging students in active strategies do not engage relevant ways.
-(Teachers the students' acquisition of learning or for the students in active learning rated as Level IV continually seek key skills. acquisition of key skills. or acquisition of key ways to serve as role models or skills. teacher leaders.)
+Level I el III is the expected level of performance. teacher consistently The teacher inconsistently The teacher does not use motes student learning uses-research-based research-based using research-based instructional strategies. instructional strategies, nor ructional strategies The strategies used are are the instructional evant to the content to sometimes not appropriate strategies relevant to the age students in active for the content area or for content area.
+The rning, and to facilitate engaging students in active strategies do not engage students' acquisition of learning or for the students in active learning skills. acquisition of key skills. or acquisition of key skills. e m u g g g teacher consistently notes student learning sing research-based nuctional strategies vant to the content to age students in active ning, and to facilitate students' acquisition of teacher consistently notes student learning sing research-based ructional strategies vant to the content to age students in active ning, and to facilitate students' acquisition of teacher inconsistently uses-research-based instructional strategies.
+The strategies used are sometimes not appropriate for the content area or for engaging students in active learning or for the